backstage/backstage/.changeset/quick-meals-talk.md

 '@backstage/plugin-playlist-backend': minor
 ---

-**BREAKING** Due to the changes made in the Permission framework.
-The playlist backends permission rules have change to reflect this.
+**BREAKING** The exported permission rules have changed to reflect the breaking changes made to the PermissionRule type.

 As an example the `playlistConditions.isOwner` API has changed from